complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 Regional types have strict lifetime management requirements:

    - Copy and move construction/assignment are prohibited for regional types (allowed for bits types)
    - Individual destruction is prohibited for both bits types and regional types
      - Individual objects cannot be destroyed
    - Destruction occurs atomically at region level:
      - Entire object graph released with region
      - The root type (`RT`) of `memory_region<RT>` is responsible for resource acquisition and release
    - Non-root bits types and regional types should avoid owning external resources

+### 4. Container Element Rules

+Regional container types (like `regional_vector`, `regional_fifo`, `regional_lifo`, `regional_dict`) have additional constraints:

+   - **No copy/move insertion**: Container methods must never accept elements via copy or move construction
+   - **In-place construction only**: Elements must be constructed in-place using `emplace_*` methods that forward construction arguments
+   - **Template forwarding**: Use perfect forwarding to pass construction arguments directly to element constructors
+   - **Memory region threading**: Always pass the `memory_region&` to element constructors when required

-### 4. YAML Serialization (Optional)
+### 5. YAML Serialization (Optional)

 YAML serialization support is optional and modular for regional types: